aswinshenoy/srx/README.md

 ```

 ## How To Use?
-1.Import required components from the library
+1.Import required components from the library.
 ```
 import { Row, Col } from 'srx'
 ```